sklucas/sklucas/README.md

 ### Hi there 👋

+### About me
+I am a microbiologist currently working as a postdoc in @schloss-lab at University of Michigan.
+In August 2023, I will join the faculty in the Biology Department at Syracuse University 🍊 as an Assistant Professor.
+I use computational and laboratory techniques to explore microbial and phage diversity in the human microbiome.

+I am also passionate about teaching and learning with [The Carpentries](https://carpentries.org/).

 <!--
 **sklucas/sklucas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.